 Ironically, researchers have found a potential method to reverse and/or prevent diabetes, and it might be available in the not too distant future.
 It’s a vaccine.

 Editor’s note: This article was originally published in March 2014.
-It has been revised and updated to include more comprehensive information, to improve readability and to add current research.
-And to fix some SEO issues, but that’s probably boring to most readers.
+It has been revised and updated to include more new scientific information, to improve formatting, and to fix dead links.

 - Black SB, Lewis E, Shinefield HR, Fireman B, Ray P, DeStefano F, Chen R. Lack of association between receipt of conjugate haemophilus influenzae type B vaccine (HbOC) in infancy and risk of type 1 (juvenile onset) diabetes: long term follow-up of the HbOC efficacy trial cohort.
 Pediatr Infect Dis J. 2002 Jun;21(6):568-9.
 PubMed PMID: 12182385.